 An updated HEC-RAS-2D model or equivalent modelling platform for flood assessment, prepared by a suitably qualified engineer, shall be provided at OPW stage.
 The purpose of the modelling and flood hazard assessment is to confirm that the final detailed design remains consistent with the flood risk outcomes assessed as part of the NoR.

-The model shall demonstrate that the flood hazard generated by final earthworks and the final building slab and pile design and any impediments in the flood extents are:
+The model shall also demonstrate that the flood hazard generated by final earthworks and the final building slab and pile design and any impediments in the flood extents are:

 appropriately managed and in general accordance with the NoR approved documents; and

-do not result in any material change in extent, depth, or velocity of the hazards in the surrounding environment than modelled in the NoR approved documents.
+do not result in any material change in extent, depth, or velocity of the hazards in the surrounding environment and within the NOR site than modelled in the NoR approved documents.

 If there is a material change in the extent, depth or velocity of the flood hazard within the NoR site, an updated flood hazard assessment including revised modelling must be provided by a suitably qualified engineer and certified by Council prior to the commencement of works.